alextompkins/hotpotato/README.md

 ## Known issues
 * The potato will occasionally go missing.
 If you see or hear from any lonely potatoes drifting in space, please let us know.
 * Profile photos either work or don't based on a race condition.
 This may or may not be a bad thing, depending on which selfie you picked.
-* Your friends aren't in the same room as you.
+* Your friends aren't always in the same room as you.
 A possible solution may come in the form of an internet-based potato transferring method.